loureirorg/learnwithdaniel.com/blog/_posts/2020-12-04-update-wp-links-after-migration/README.md

 tags: ['PHP', 'WordPress', 'IT Ops']
 author: Daniel Loureiro
 ---
-That's a quick tip on how to update your domain links after a WordPress migration.
+Let's see how to update your domain links after a WordPress migration.
 <!-- more -->

 ## Backup